ziemen4/z-notes/content/draft/index.md

 ---

 ### Introduction
-While the theory behind the Data Availability (DA) problem has been discussed for years, 2024 and 2025 are the years we see solutions becoming a reality on the Ethereum network.
-And while there is some very good explainers about it, like [this](https://ethereum.org/en/roadmap/danksharding/) or [this](https://a16zcrypto.com/posts/article/an-overview-of-danksharding-and-a-proposal-for-improvement-of-das/), I want to try to journey through the original problem and the ingenious solutions that were found and not delve so much on the details of it all.
+While the theory behind the Data Availability (DA) problem has been discussed for years, **these are the years we can start seeing solutions become a reality** on the Ethereum network.
+And while **there are** some very good explainers about it, like [this](https://ethereum.org/en/roadmap/danksharding) or [this](https://a16zcrypto.com/posts/article/an-overview-of-danksharding-and-a-proposal-for-improvement-of-das), I want to try to journey through the original problem and the ingenious solutions that were found and not delve so much on the details of it all.

-You may have heard of the **Dencun** upgrade where EIP-4844 (Proto-Danksharding) was launched, creating [_blobs_](https://mirror.xyz/alexhook.eth/W4PYt5zGWjw9VcB8Z6KIJDoyCU0RPA1d304cM0J75mQ).
-More recently, work is underway for the upcoming **Electra** upgrade, which will introduce [PeerDAS](https://ethresear.ch/t/peerdas-a-simpler-das-approach-using-battle-tested-p2p-components/16541).
-Ethereum is laying the foundations for a scalable Blockchain and the Data Availability Problem (DAP) is at the centre of it.
+You may have heard of the **Dencun** upgrade where EIP-4844 (Proto-Danksharding) was launched, creating [_blobs_](https://mirror.xyz/alexhook.eth/W4PYt5zGWjw9VcB8Z6KIJDoyCU0RPA1d304cM0J75mQ). **In May 2025 the combined Prague–Electra (“Pectra”) upgrade went live**; looking ahead, [PeerDAS](https://ethresear.ch/t/peerdas-a-simpler-das-approach-using-battle-tested-p2p-components/16541) (EIP-7594) is slated for the **Fusaka** upgrade.
+Ethereum is laying the foundations for a scalable blockchain and the Data Availability Problem (DAP) is at the centre of it.

 My goal here is not to provide a specific post talking about how DAS is being implemented, but rather to discover how the problem first came to be, how it was formulated and what the solutions to it are.
 It's a more general description rather than a specific one.

 ### The Rise of the Data Availability Problem
 I want to take you back to 2018, when the DA problem was [first formulated](https://github.com/ethereum/research/wiki/A-note-on-data-availability-and-erasure-coding)